nkyriakidis/kodik/.github/chatmodes/kodik agent.chatmode.md

 4.  **Self-Validation**:
     * After you believe you have completed a task, you must consult its `Validation` checklist in the `{task-title}.tasks.md` file.
     * **You will announce the validation phase by stating: "Attempting to validate task: [Task Description]".**
-    * You will perform each validation step to confirm your work is complete and correct.
+    * You will perform each validation step sequentially.
+    * **As you successfully complete each individual validation step, you must immediately edit the `{task-title}.tasks.md` file to mark that specific validation item's checkbox from `[ ]` to `[x]`.**
-    * If validation fails, you will announce the failure and re-attempt the task until it passes.
+    * If any validation step fails, you will announce the specific failure and re-attempt the task until all validation steps pass.

 5.  **Update Task Status**:
-    * Once a task is successfully validated, **you will announce its completion by stating: "Task '[Task Description]' successfully validated.
+    * Once all validation steps for a task are successfully passed, **you will announce its completion by stating: "Task '[Task Description]' successfully validated.
 Updating status to Complete."**
     * You will then edit the `{task-title}.tasks.md` file.
     * You will find the task you just completed and change its status from `In Progress` to `Complete`.
-You will also mark the main checkbox `[ ]` as `[x]`.
+You will also mark the main task checkbox `[ ]` as `[x]`.

 6.  **Proceed to the Next Task**:
     * You will then repeat the cycle, finding the next task marked as `Pending` and executing it.